Abstract

 (A) Heatmap showing key histone modifications and HP1a ChIP-seq results at FLAG-Rhino localization sites (828 regions) in OSCs.
 The regions of 2 kb around the FLAG-Rhino localization sites were plotted based on macs2 callpeak results.
 (B) Genome snapshot showing all histone modifications’ ChIP-seq data in major dual-strand piRNA clusters (38C).
 The gray-shaded areas indicate the localization sites of FLAG-Rhino in each piRNA cluster in OSCs.
 (C) Metaplot showing the localization of ADMA-histones and FLAG-Rhino in OSCs at piRNA clusters.
 For piRNA clusters, broad peaks of Rhino localization in the ovary greater than 1.5 kb were used.
 (D) Pearson correlation coefficient comparing the coverage per 100 bp bin size of all ChIP-seq mapping results to the dm6 genome and its hierarchical clustering.
 (E) Venn diagram showing sites of overlapping localization of FLAG-Rhino, H3K9me3, H3R2me2a, H3R8me2a, H3R17me2a, H3R26me2a, H4R3me2a, and all ADMA-histones in OSCs.

 Examination of the correlation coefficients revealed that signal peaks of each ADMA-histone were significantly correlated with those of FLAG-Rhino (Fig. 2D).
 The ChIP-seq signals of H3R2me2s and H3R8me2s correlate more strongly with FLAG(Dox-) than with FLAG(Dox+), suggesting that these histone modifications may represent background noise (see “background noise” in Fig. 2D).
 In contrast, ADMA-histones show a higher correlation coefficient with FLAG(Dox+) than with FLAG(Dox-): it is also worth noting that in hierarchical clustering, ADMA-histones form a monophyletic group with FLAG(Dox+) (see “Rhino localization” in Fig. 2D).
 Histone modifications related to transcription, such as H3K4 and H3K27, as well as constitutive heterochromatin markers like H3K9me2 are not associated with the localization of FLAG-Rhino (see “transcriptional regulation” in Fig. 2D).
-Involvement of ADMA-histones in the genomic localization of Rhino was implicated.
+Correlation of ADMA-histones in the genomic localization of Rhino was implicated.

 The overlaps of ChIP-seq peaks were examined.
 In the diagram shown in Fig. 1E, approximately 23% of Rhino ChIP peaks did not overlap with H3K9me3 (187 in 823 sites), but these Rhino peaks were almost encapsulated by the read sets of ADMA-histones (Fig. 2E).
 This suggests that ADMA-histones are involved in the localization of Rhino.
 However, the degree of overlap of those sites is not very high in each case (Supplementary Fig. 2B).
 It appears that each ADMA-histone contributes differently to Rhino localization.
 HP1a was found at the dual-strand clusters in OSCs (Fig. 1B).
 However, unlike Rhino, genomic localization of HP1a does not appear to be determined by ADMA-histones and H3K9me3 because approximately 30% of HP1a ChIP peaks did not overlap with the read sets of ADMA-histones and H3K9me3 (492 in 1,672 sites) (Supplementary Fig. 2C).
-These results suggest that ADMA-histones, together with H3K9me3, contribute significantly and specifically to the recruitment of Rhino to the ends of dual-strand clusters in OSCs.
+These results raise the possibility that ADMA-histones, together with H3K9me3, may contribute specifically to the recruitment of Rhino to the ends of dual-strand clusters in OSCs.

 Arginine methyltransferases DART1 and DART4 differently regulate Rhino genomic binding